ictr/covid19-outbreak-simulator/README.md

                         groups.
 Default to "lognormal 1.621 0.418"
   --repeats REPEATS     Number of replicates to simulate.
 An ID starting from 1 will be assinged to each
                         replicate and as the first columns in the log file.
-  --keep-symptomatic    Keep affected individuals in the population --pre-quarantine [PRE_QUARANTINE [PRE_QUARANTINE ...]]
+  --handle-symptomatic    Keep affected individuals in the population --pre-quarantine [PRE_QUARANTINE [PRE_QUARANTINE ...]]
                         Days of self-quarantine before introducing infector to the group.
 The simulation will be aborted if the infector shows symptom before introduction.
 If you quarantine multiple